 Though the lounge claims to be offering unlimited food and drinks, they have limited options for drinks.
 For example at the time of visit, the fridge had only bottled regular coke and cans of beers limited to a maximum of 2 cans per guest.
 Additionally, a water dispenser is in use where you can take warm and cold water.
 Three types of juices are also served.
 For hot drinks, Lipton tea and instant coffee are the available options.
 Unlike other lounges, VIP Lounge has very limited options for alcoholic drinks.
 They only had canned beers at the time of visit wherein each customer can consume a maximum of two cans only.

 Filipino hospitality was felt during the visit to VIP Lounge.
 The staffs were friendly and accommodating.
 There is nothing to explain.

-VIP Lounge at Clark International Airport is the one of the simplest lounges we had visited.
-Overall, for a rate of US$18.00 it is worth the money with the good services it offers.
-Definitely it is worth paying a little more than airport restaurants will charge because of the good quality of food and varieties of options to select from.
-The tranquility of the lounge, easy location and comfortable chairs to relax at before flights.
+VIP Lounge at Clark International Airport is one of the simplest lounges we had visited.
+Overall, for a rate of US$18.00 it is worth the money with the good services it offers. it is worth paying a little more than airport restaurants will charge because of the good quality of food and variety of options to select from.
+The tranquillity of the lounge, easy location and comfortable chairs to relax in before flights.
 It is, however, not to be forgotten that the lounge will invite more people to visit if improvements shall be implemented.
-To summarize, the lounge should improve their selection of alcoholic drinks, to add up power outlets, to ensure cigarette smokes are not leaking to VIP 2 Lounge.
+To summarize, the lounge should improve its selection of alcoholic drinks, and add up power outlets, to ensure cigarette smoke is not leaking to VIP 2 Lounge.
 After all, VIP 2 Lounge is called a non-smoking lounge.

 Would you like to have more information about airport lounges.
 We have also written the Ultimate Guide to Airport Lounges.
 Check it to learn the best ways to get in.